A 5-Step Plan for Seeking Input For Leaders Who Tend to Exclude People

 Excuses for not seeking input:

-“Excuses are the skin of a reason wrapped in a lie.”
+“Excuses are the skin of a reason stuffed with a lie.”
 Billy Sunday

 - It takes too long.